V-Sekai/manuals/decisions/20210811-godot-transparency.md

-# Proposed: OIT in Godot Engine
+# Accepted: OIT in Godot Engine

 ### Context and Problem Statement